A quest for order amid cyber insecurity

 - The net outcome of the UN exercise on cyberspace is the acceptance that international law and the UN Charter applies to cyberspace as well.

-- On these lines, a set of voluntary norms of responsible state behaviour was agreed to in 2015.
+- On these lines, a set of voluntary norms of responsible state behavior was agreed to in 2015.

 5. MORE ENGAGEMENT NEEDED